Semglee, A Low-Cost Basal Insulin, Comes to the US

 A more affordable alternative to Lantus (insulin glargine) will cost $148 for five pre-filled insulin pens

 Mylan and Biocon Biologics announced last month the long-awaited US launch of Semglee, a new insulin aiming to be deemed “biosimilar” to insulin glargine (basal insulin) by the FDA.
 A biosimilar drug is a biological product that is highly similar in structure and function to a product already approved by the FDA, known as the reference product.
 Semglee is said to be similar to Sanofi’s basal insulin Lantus; it has the same protein sequence and has a similar glucose-lowering effect.
 The FDA has yet to classify Semglee as “biosimilar” or “interchangeable” to Lantus due to the need for additional review – so for now, Semglee should be considered a new basal insulin option for people with diabetes.
-Semglee was previously approved in 45 countries, including Australia, Europe, Japan, and South Korea.
-We aren’t positive how “interchangeable” will go – would someone using Tresiba or Toujeo “next-generation basal” insulin want to go with Semglee instead?
+Semglee was previously approved in 45 countries, including Australia, Japan, South Korea, and several European nations.
+We aren’t positive how “interchangeablility” will go – would someone using Tresiba or Toujeo “next-generation basal” insulin want to go with Semglee instead?
 This is unlikely in our view.

 Semglee is currently available by prescription in either a pen or a vial and can be used by people with type 1 or type 2 diabetes.
 It costs $147.98 for five 3 mL pre-filled pens or $98.65 for one 10 mL vial.
 Semglee is reported to be the cheapest available insulin glargine-equivalent on the market, with a 65% discount from the list price of Lantus.
 That calculation is a bit misleading as does not take into account discounts and rebates available with a variety of insulin brands; actual out-of-pocket costs can differ dramatically for individuals.